yakircohen/VoiceTube-Video-with-TTS-and-voice-coloning/README.md

 ```
 otherwise go to https://pytorch.org/get-started/locally/

-4.run spyder or any other python installer as admin
+4. run spyder or any other python installer as admin
 4.1 Install the packages:
 4.2 conda install pyaudio
 4.3 pip install sounddevice